 This truly is a chance for heroes and villains to be formed, with every kick and every rejection taking on huge significance.

-Teams used to take it in turns to take PKs (so kicks would be taken alternately by team A, team B, team A, team B) but increasingly tournaments are using an ABBA method (which means team A takes one kick, then team B take two kicks, then team A take two kicks and so on).
+Teams used to take it in turns to take PKs (so kicks would be taken alternately by team A, team B, team A, team B) but increasingly tournaments are using an ABBA method.

 Science shows that teams taking their kick first have a slight psychological advantage, so this new approach is an attempt to even that out.